Update on hormone replacement therapy and breast cancer

 Local situation

 There are 16 HRT products registered in Singapore.
 These products are contraindicated for use in patients with known, past or suspected breast cancer.
-In response to the earlier studies, HSA had published a series of bulletin articles in 20025, 20046 and 2011to update healthcare professionals on the benefits and risks of HRT.
+In response to the earlier studies, HSA had published a series of bulletin articles in 20025, 20046 and 20117 to update healthcare professionals on the benefits and risks of HRT.
 An advisory was also issued in 2002 by HSA, in consultation with medical experts in the management of HRT, to advise physicians not to use HRT for the prevention of coronary heart disease.8

 HSA’s advisory